bit-tasks/bit-docker-image/README.md

 - **/Users**
 - **~/Workspace**

-**Tip:** Use the [Docker Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) to easily access containers.

-To reconnect to a running container manually (without the VSCode extension):
+Use the [Docker Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) to easily access containers.
+To reconnect to a running container manually:

 1. Check the container ID by using.
 If the container is not running you can first start it.
 ```sh